sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 Some final touches to the signature will make the function even safer and even cooler when being called:

 1. Make `T` have a constraint to `Activity` in a way only classes that extend from `Activity` are allowed
-2. Add a default value to the _lambda with reciever_ to allow calls with empty configuration
+2. Add a default value to the _lambda with receiver_ to allow calls with an empty configuration

 ```kotlin
 inline fun <reified T: Activity> Context.launchActivity(confBlock: Intent.() -> Unit = {}) {